vprtwn/BZGFormViewController/README.md

 ## Installation

-Cocoapods recommended.
-You can also copy the contents of /BZGFormViewController into your project.
+Cocoapods, or copy the contents of /BZGFormViewController into your project.

 ## Quick start